-Prior to assuming the role of President of the United States, Donald Trump was a well-known American business magnate, investor, television celebrity, and author.
+Before becoming the President of the United States, Donald Trump was a well-known American business magnate, investor, television celebrity, and author.
 Trump was famous for setting standards of excellence in real estate, sports, and entertainment.
 In New York City and around the globe, the Trump signature is synonymous with the most prestigious projects and accomplishments.
-On June 16, 2015, Donald Trump formally announced his candidacy for the U.S. Presidency.
+On June 16, 2015, Donald Trump announced his candidacy for the U.S. Presidency.

-As I was somewhat aware of how Donald Trump thinks for over 25 years, I decided to conduct an analysis of his thinking during his U.S. Presidential announcement speech and his first interview after the John McCain heroism controversy.
+As I had been aware of how Donald Trump thinks for over 25 years, I decided to conduct an analysis of his thinking during his U.S. Presidential announcement speech and his first interview after the John McCain heroism controversy.
 I rated his comments according to our proprietary Hierarchy of Thinking Styles.

 The analysis revealed primarily extraordinary negative thinking in his announcement speech, followed closely by extraordinary positive thinking.
 Trump’s ABC interview response with Martha Raddatz about his controversial John McCain remarks revealed approximately the same amount of extraordinary positive thinking and extraordinary negative thinking.
 There was more negative thinking than positive thinking in both speeches.